JOSÉ TORRES-TAMA & ARTEFUTURO PRODUCTIONS

 Informed by a docu-theater process of filmed interviews the artist conducted over a ten-year period in the cities of Houston, Minneapolis, New Orleans, Tulsa, and Washington DC, Torres-Tama "documents" the lives of the "undocumented" in an effort to humanize a people dehumanized for political gains in a system that readily exploits their labor.

-hosted two performances, as part of their "MARKING TIME:
+BROWN University hosted two performances, as part of their

 In a visually stunning one-man performance using ritual as art, José Torres-Tama takes you on a painful journey from the sacred to the profane as he embodies the dozen most dramatic of the 100 stories he personally video recorded over a ten-year period as his magnus opus effort to “document the undocumented.”